WELL ADJUSTED

 If You Want to Turn Your Downhill Health Pattern in an Upward Trend…or if you’ve been to an inadequate office and need the best…Click or Call NOW.
 Every day you let go by will result in a more difficult recovery.
 Call or Click Today to experience the pinnacle of Chiropractic care in Louisville.

-Clinical Director Dr. Shawn Martin & Treating Chiropractor Dr. Jack Gallagher
+Clinical Director Dr. Shawn Martin &

-Dr. Shawn Martin & Dr. Jack Gallagher
+Dr. Shawn Martin & Dr. Rick Simpson

 WHAT SETS US APART